 The impact of a business crisis like COVID-19 is huge.
 It affects everything, from individual jobs to entire sectors.
 The pace of change is high.

 While many parts of the world continue efforts to overcome the COVID-19 pandemic, the next crisis could occur at any time.
-Natural disasters, political threats or any other types of crisis.
+Natural disasters, political threats, or any other types of crisis.

 Surviving such events requires business owners to focus on many different areas.
-What changes to business operations need be made?
+What changes to business operations need to be made?
 How can employees be motivated despite the disruption?
 How can productivity be maintained?
 When is it safe to return to normal modes of work?

 But with so much to consider, it can be hard for leaders to know where to start.
 The best way to plan for the future is to consider the lessons from the past.
 The COVID-19 crisis provides a valuable signpost for successfully tackling future challenges.

 What should businesses focus on?

 The key to managing business crises comes down to two things - people and process.
 If employees are worried or disengaged, performance suffers.
 Customer satisfaction declines.
 Competitive advantage is lost.

 Having the right processes in place removes roadblocks to productivity.
 It improves collaboration and enables employees to work effectively, wherever they are.